Ensuring a Fair and Thorough Review of Candidates

 Most search committee chairs recommend using a single form to track the application materials for all candidates.

-A thank-you letter along with an information packet should be sent promptly to all applicants upon receipt of their materials.
+A thank‐you letter along with an information packet should be sent promptly to all applicants upon receipt of their materials.
 This letter should state that unless confidentiality is requested in writing, information regarding the applicants and nominees must be released upon request; finalists cannot be guaranteed confidentiality.
 It may also contain information about the search committee’s time frame, since candidates will undoubtedly be anxious to know when they will be hearing about possible interviews.
 Additional information, e.g., papers or publications or a statement on his or her philosophy of education, may also be requested at this time.
-In addition, applicants should be asked to complete the anonymous Affirmative Action Data Questionnaire (provided by the Provosts office) and return it to the Provost’s office.
+In addition, applicants should be asked to complete the anonymous Affirmative Action Data Questionnaire (administered by the Office of the Provost).

 Search committee chairs who use this type of form recommend keeping one in each applicant’s folder.

 At least two search committee members should perform a thorough and complete evaluation of each candidate.

 Sample Form 5 Sign‐in sheet for evaluation of candidates on the long short list